BAQIC/emulate-server/README.md

 This will delete all the resources created by the previous command.

+You can use `kubectl` get the pv of emulator server log, then you can go to that path to check the log file.

 ## Use k8s to deploy the agent:

 You can use the following command to deploy the agent: